 Erika showed me how udon noodle soup is made in stages.
 First you start with dashi stock, a traditional Japanese fish stock that is the foundation for many Japanese recipes.
 Erika makes hers with water and instant granules, similar to bouillon cubes.
 Then the dashi is seasoned to complete the udon broth.
 Next chicken, vegetables and egg are cooked directly in the broth.
 Cooked spinach, cooked noodles and scallions are added to complete the soup.
 This dish is the kind of meal that home cooks whip together by feel and usually don’t use exact measurements.
 Luckily, I followed Erika around the kitchen so I was able to get approximate measurements and to write down the directions.

 This cauliflower soup is my friend Sharon’s signature recipe.
 She combined and tweaked recipes until she came up with this heavenly, light purée.
 When Sharon brought this soup to our cooking club, no one could believe that this delicious, creamy soup is dairy-free and healthy.
 The soup has the most amazing smooth texture and a subtle flavor with a hint of leek.
 I never knew how great cauliflower could be until this soup.

-This soup recipe of mine is featured on Bob’s Red Mill’s blog.
+My soup recipe is featured as a Healthy Fall Recipe on Bob’s Red Mill blog.
 One of my all time favorite soups is this butternut squash soup with barley and split peas.
 I learned how to make this recipe from my friend Lynne when we were in school together.
-She’d put up a pot of soup, and we’d […]
+She’d put up a pot of […]

 Cooking is an expression of my creativity.
 I like to go to farmers’ markets and wander around looking at all the beautiful, fresh, seasonal produce and get inspired.
 When an ingredient grabs my attention, I start thinking about what I can create with that ingredient and what dishes I am craving.
 This week I was […]